Gang-Zong-Gae/Adversarial-Text-Protocols/README.md

 Current AI detection models (Blue Teams) are trained to identify the "artifacts" of AI generation: statistical smoothness, probabilistic optimality, and rhythmic uniformity.
 An AI's tendency to find the "optimal solution" is its greatest weakness.

-This project demonstrates that instead of "stylistic mimicry," a more robust method is **structural deconstruction**. [cite_start]By intentionally polluting an AI's generation process with mathematical and structural "imperfections" [cite: 80-117], we can force it to simulate the non-linear, flawed, and "jagged" nature of human cognition.
+This project demonstrates that instead of "stylistic mimicry," a more robust method is **structural deconstruction**.
+By intentionally polluting an AI's generation process with mathematical and structural "imperfections" , we can force it to simulate the non-linear, flawed, and "jagged" nature of human cognition.

 ## 2. A Foundational Protocol (The "Beacon")